stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 layout: blog
 title: "#stratapp is a consulting goldmine"
 sub_heading: 'Clients remain in full control.
 Consultants open a  whole new world on selling work.
-The big opportunity is on-selling, as #stratapp provides more insights than any other tech.'
+The big opportunity is onselling, as #stratapp provides more insights than any other tech.'
 video_id: ''
 banner_image: "/uploads/consulting goldmine.jpg"